 Additional avenues of research that could expand our understanding of sexting include a fuller examination of social and moral reasoning about sexting victimization.
 For instance, how do young adults coordinate societal, moral, and psychological concerns (Smetana et al., 2014; Turiel, 1983) when pertaining to contexts of sexting victimization?
 Does an EA's own engagement in sexting relate to reasoning about the likelihood and acceptability of sexting victimization?
+Do these evaluations change when victimization involves gender of sexual minorities?
 Studies addressing research questions of this type may provide a more detailed assessment of the perceived risks of sexting and a more explicit conceptualization of what sexting victimization entails.

 Finally, though the study presented in this chapter provides valuable insight into how current university students evaluate sexting and sexting victimization, a much broader understanding of the changing societal landscape in terms of engagement in and acceptance of sexting and sexting victimization is warranted.
 This suggested research would require a more complex operationalization of sexting and sexting victimization, including risk and regret, than is typically used, and could not just lump the sending, receiving, sharing, or forwarding of texts together under the broad umbrella of sexting.
-Additionally, future research should examine sexting among people in many different stages of life beyond emerging adulthood.